semrush/intergalactic/website/docs/components/tag/tag-code.md

 ## Custom color

-You can set custom color to the tag using `color` property and any color from [our base color tokens](/style/design-tokens/design-tokens#base-tokens-palette).
+You can set custom color to the tag using `color` property.

 ::: tip
-We recommend to use colors with 500 tone since they have the necessary contrast between the text and background.
+We recommend to use colors with 500 tone from [our palette tokens](/style/design-tokens/design-tokens#base-tokens-palette), since they have the necessary contrast between the text and background.
 Background color for all states and color for icon inside the tag is calculated with CSS filter.
 :::

 ::: sandbox